ggyisub/BitcoinPlatinum/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-core.
+This issue tracker is only for technical issues related to bitcoin-platinum.

 General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).

-For reporting security issues, please see the official [Bitcoin Gold website](https://btcgpu.org/).
+For reporting security issues, please see the official [Bitcoin Platinum website](https://bitcoinplatinum.tech/).

 ### Describe the issue